Rebecca

 Lorraine is an award-winning writer.
 She has several poetry collections out (Guinea Pig Town is her most recent) and another poetry collection will be out in 2015.
 Lorraine also writes stories, novels, and verse novels.

-Check out ...
+Check out her website...

 …Read More